Fabian2598/SchwingerModel/README.md

 # SchwingerModel

 Simulation of the two-flavor Schwinger Model with degenerate fermions.
 The simulation is performed using pseudofermions, HMC and (for the moment) conjugate gradient to invert $(DD^\dagger)^{-1}$.
 Later multigrid will replace conjugate gradient, so temporarily ignore the AMG directory.
+Check HMC_doc.pdf for a detailed explanation of the Hybrid Monte Carlo in this context.

 The code implements Wilson fermions